 This field provides the same 3 options and if it is updated on an Event record, then it will be applied to all future syncs for the event and will not be applied retroactively to event participations created before the update.

-- API User Email: This is the email address for any Teams Meetings user that will be used by the connector.
+- API User Email: This is the email address for the Teams Meetings user whose events will be synced by the connector.

 - Tenant Id: This can be obtained from the Overview section of Azure Active Directory.
 You will need the Tenant ID as shown below.